 Your name:

 Pupil's name (if relevant):

 Your relationship to the pupil (if relevant):

 Address:

 Postcode: Day time telephone number:

 Evening telephone number:

-Please give details of your complaint, including whether you have spoken to anybody at the school about it.
+Please give details of your complaint, including whether you have spoken to anybody at the school

+about it.

 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

 Signature:

+Deter

 Date:

-Date.

 Official use

 Date acknowledgement sent:

 By whom:

+by whom.

+Complaint referred to:

 Complaint referred to:

 Date: